sarahbethlangley/BooWho/README.md

 # BooWho
-Full-Stack application to connect ghosts with houses to haunt using ASP.NET API, React, and CSSTailwind
+Full-Stack application to connect ghosts with houses to haunt using ASP.NET API, React, and Tailwind CSS

 ## About BooWho?!